andrewacashner/hearingfaithms/chapters/chapter-2.md

 fidelity to God's will.

 For Catholics, then, faith encompassed beliefs, attitudes, and behaviors.
-Faith connected individuals experience with ethical action as part of the community of the Church.
+Faith connected individual experience with ethical action as part of the community of the Church.
 A man of faith was a man of virtue (the root of *virtus* being *vir*), and thus faith was central to the Catholic Humanist goal of building a virtuous society.
-Christian disciples were charged not only to "hear" the Church's teaching and believe it (this would be unformed faith); they also had to "listen" in the sense of obeying.
+Christian disciples were required not only to "hear" the Church's teaching and believe it (this would be unformed faith); they also had to "listen" in the sense of obeying.